 The nutty, earthy, woody, mildly sharp burleys have little sweetness as the main component.
-The sharp note comes from the dry white burley.
-The grassy, citrusy, lightly earthy and dark fruit sweet Virginia cavendish is a supporting player.
-The lightly fruity bourbon topping has a little strength and tones down the tobaccos to a mild to medium extent.
+The sharp notes come from the dry, sour white burley.
+The grassy, tart citrusy, lightly earthy and tangy dark fruit sweet Virginia cavendish is a supporting player.
+The lightly fruity rich bourbon topping has a little strength and tones down the tobaccos to a fair extent.
 It doesn’t hide the sharpness from the white burley, and mostly holds on to the finish.
 Has to be sipped to avoid bite as it burns very warm on the tongue, even for a slow puffer.
-Has a little harshness.
+Has a light harshness.
 The nic-hit is very mild.
-The strength is step past mild.
-Burns at a slightly fast pace with a fairly consistent flavor.
-Leaves little moisture in the bowl, and needs an average number of relights.
-The after taste is on the tame side.
+The strength and taste levels are a step past mild.
+Burns at a slightly fast pace with a mostly consistent flavor.
+Leaves little moisture in the bowl, and requires an average number of relights.
+The after taste and room note are pleasant, but tame.
 An all day smoke.